Lubaba bint al-Harith: Family

 Lubaba was a member of the Banu Hilal clan, a branch of the Banu Amir tribe who were prominent in Mecca.
 (This tribe was distinct from the Quraysh.)

 Her father was Al-Harith ibn Hazan ibn Zubayr ibn Al-Hazm ibn Rubiya ibn Abdullah ibn Hilal ibn Amer ibn Saasaa Al-Hilali, and her mother was Hind bint Awf ibn Zuhayr ibn Al-Harith.
 Lubaba had two brothers and a sister from this marriage, and her father also had three daughters by another wife, while her mother had one son by a former husband.
 Al-Harith died while Lubaba was still a child, and Hind then married Khuzayma ibn al-Harith al-Hilali.
 This marriage produced one daughter but was short-lived, and Hind next married Umays ibn Ma'ad al-Khathmi, by whom she had three further children.

-Lubaba married Abbas ibn Abdul Muttalib al-Hashimi, who was an uncle of Prophet Muhammad.
-The union produced seven children: Al-Fadl, Abdullah, Ubaydullah, Qutham, Ma'bad, AbdurRahman and Umm Habib.
+Lubaba married Abbas ibn Abdul Muttalib al-Hashimi, who was an uncle of the Islamic prophet Muhammad.
+The union produced seven children: Al-Fadl, Abdullah, Ubayd Allah ibn Abbas, Qutham, Ma'bad, AbdurRahman and Umm Habib.
 Abbas also had five children by his other wives.

 Islam

 Lubaba claimed to be the second woman to convert to Islam, the same day as her close friend Khadijah.
 She and her sisters were very prominent in the early Muslim community.
-Prophet Muhammad commented on their family effort: "The faithful sisters are Asma and Salma, daughters of Umays, and Lubaba and Maymuna, daughters of Al-Harith."
+Muhammad commented on their family effort: "The faithful sisters are Asma and Salma, daughters of Umays, and Lubaba and Maymuna, daughters of Al-Harith."

 Abbas had kept his Islam secret in 622, so he and Lubaba remained in Mecca when other Muslims emigrated to Medina.